matusm/DataSeriesPod/README.md

 ### Methods

 * `Update(double)`
   Records the passed value.
-By passing `double.NaN` it has no effect.
+By passing `double.NaN` the call is without effect.

 * `Restart()`
   All data recorded so far is discarded to start over.
 Typically used after consuming the wanted characteristic values of the recording. `Designation` is the only property conserved.